martinsileno/vue-webpack-typescript-material/README.md

-# vue-webpack-typescript-simple
+# vue-webpack-typescript-material

-> A simple vuejs Webpack setup with TypeScript + SCSS.
+> A simple vuejs Webpack setup with TypeScript + SCSS + [vue-material](https://github.com/vuematerial/vue-material).

 > This template is for vue 2.3+, vue-router is included.